We FINALLY Know Who The Lone Survivor Is On

 It's the Blood Moon, y'all.
 Did you not watch the show?
 They explained all of this ghosts-wandering-around stuff.

-Back at the house, we officially Dylan, Wes Bentley's character who showed up wearing a pig head at the end of last week's episode.
-As it turns out, Dylan has been holed up in a motel for 3 days now, waiting for instructions.
+Back at the house, we officially see Dylan, Wes Bentley's character who showed up wearing a pig head at the end of last week's episode.
+As it turns out, Dylan has been holed up in a motel for three days now, waiting for instructions.

 Audrey and Lee fill him in on what's happened so far: Basically, everyone is dead.